robertovicario/Water-Level-Measuring-System/README.md

 ## Description

-This project aims to measure and monitor the water level in a container or reservoir.
-It utilizes an Arduino Uno R3 microcontroller, a water sensor, and a set of LEDs to indicate the water level.
+Measure and monitor the water level in a container or reservoir.
+This project utilizes an Arduino Uno R3 microcontroller, a water sensor, and a set of LEDs to indicate the water level.

 ### Operation